Inner Authority and Confidence Through Creative Self-Expression and Shadow Work

 Insecurity seems to have a life of its own.

 Inside each of us is a hidden, secret, second-self.
-The Shadow.

 All those feelings of inadequacy, fear, and self-doubt, are our inner shadow.